 Unfortunately at that time the main venue was also under construction so we could not go in, but we received a 10-minute opera show instead.
 If it is still under construction when you go and are on a budget, go in and enjoy it from the lobby for a free sneak peek at the interior.

-The tour last about 45 minutes and you get a 20% with the Budapest Card.
+Guided tours run 3 times per day in the afternoons and the tour last about 45 minutes and you get a 20% with the Budapest Card.

 Szabadság Híd Bridge